o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 In contrast, technical documentation is "durable" (although much of it requires active update and maintenance).
 When you have a content idea, ask yourself: Is this ephemeral or opinionated content?
 If so, it's a blog post.
 If it's durable and focuses on understanding and using the product, it may be a better fit in the technical docs.
 If you're unsure, ask **sig-docs-community** on Discord or the sig mailing list.

-To draft and submit a blog post, you will need:
+To draft and submit a blog post, you need:

 * A GitHub account known to O3DE and a basic understanding of simple Git workflows
 * A working knowledge of Markdown syntax